scottvr/IDECEx/README.md

 *Educational Content:*
 - Provide links to articles, videos, or other resources explaining the Drake Equation and its components in more detail.
 - Include case studies or historical data related to the search for extraterrestrial life.

+## Graphs, Plots, and Charts (Oh,my!)
+*Some initial ideas*
+- Scale Solar System Map (using D3.js):
+> Create a zoomable, interactive map showing hypothetical star systems.
+Represent stars of different sizes based on the calculated probability of hosting life.
+Show orbiting planets, with habitable planets highlighted.
+Allow users to click on stars or planets for more detailed information.

+- Galaxy Density Heatmap:
+> Use a heatmap to represent the density of civilizations across a hypothetical galaxy.
+Colors could range from cool (low density) to hot (high density).
+This could help visualize how changes in variables affect the distribution of civilizations.

+- Variable Relationship Graphs:
+> Create interactive scatter plots showing relationships between different variables.
+For example, plot N (number of civilizations) against L (longevity of civilizations).
+Allow users to select which variables to plot against each other.

+- Probability Distribution Curves:
+> For each variable, show a bell curve or other appropriate probability distribution.
+As users adjust values, the curves could update in real-time.

+- Timeline Visualization:
+> Create a timeline showing the potential evolution of civilizations over time.
+This could be particularly interesting for visualizing the effects of changing the L variable.

+- Comparative Bar Charts:
+> Show how the current calculation compares to famous estimates or user-saved scenarios.
+This could help users understand how their inputs relate to other well-known Drake Equation estimates.

+- 3D Galaxy Model:
+> Create a 3D model of a galaxy with stars representing civilizations.
+Allow users to rotate and zoom into the model.
+This could be achieved using Three.js, which works well with D3.js.

+- Sensitivity Analysis Tornado Chart:
+> Show how sensitive the final result (N) is to changes in each variable.
+This should demonstrate which variables have the most significant impact on the outcome.